Documentation Guidelines for Learning Disabilities.

 Documentation must be comprehensive and recent within the last 3 years.
 Although the learning disability is ongoing, the severity and manifestations of the condition may change over time.
 The provision of reasonable accommodations and services is based upon SDRC’s assessment of the current impact of the individual's disability on his or her academic performance.
 Documentation should be provided on the official letterhead of the doctor, institution, and/or agency making the diagnosis.
 Documentation should be a typed comprehensive neuropsychological or psycho-educational evaluation that includes:

-- Clinician’s name, title, license/certification credentials, phone/fax number, address, signature and date(s) of treatment
+- The clinician’s name, title, license/certification credentials, phone/fax number, address, signature, and date(s) of treatment

-- Description of presenting problems and relevant medical, developmental, and psychosocial history
+- A description of presenting problems and relevant medical, developmental, and psychosocial history

-- Academic history, including areas of uneven academic achievement, results of prior standardized tests
+- An academic history, including areas of uneven academic achievement and results of prior standardized tests

 - Test scores from standardized instruments as well as grade and age equivalents

-- Interpretive summary based on comprehensive evaluation.
-Psychometric assessment must consist of a comprehensive, individualized, standardized and norm-appropriate assessment battery.
+- An interpretive summary based on comprehensive evaluation.
+Psychometric assessment must consist of a comprehensive, individualized, standardized, and norm-appropriate assessment battery.
 Any resulting diagnosis must be based upon a pattern of performance across the battery.
 Any factors influencing the validity of the testing must be described.
 Selection of instruments should be based upon their sustainability, considering reliability and validity for use with the adult population.
 Minimally, the domains to be addressed in the evaluation must include the following: